MicrosoftDocs/customer-insights/ci-docs/enrichment-enhanced-company-data.md

 ## Limitations

-There are a few limitations with the enhanced data.
-The items in the list below aren't supported by the model.
+The model doesn't:

-1. Confirm the identity of the company.
+- Confirm the identity of the company.
 We don't verify if the input is an existing organization or that a company uses the output as its standard name.
-2. Comprehensively cover companies globally.
+- Comprehensively cover companies globally.
 Microsoft’s compiled company data has global coverage, but offers most coverage in Australia, Canada, United Kingdom, and the United States.
-3. Standardize company addresses globally.
+- Standardize company addresses globally.
 We currently support standardizing addresses in these countries or regions: Australia, Canada, France, Germany, Italy, Japan, United Kingdom, and the United States.
-4. Guarantee accuracy or freshness of data.
+- Guarantee accuracy or freshness of data.
 As business information often changes, we can't guarantee that the enhanced company data provided is always exact or up-to-date.

 ## Configure the enrichment